-Cindy Palicka, Program Director, has over 18 years of experience working with children, three years as a full-time substitute teacher at a Manhattan private preschool, and fifteen years overseeing children and family programs for age birth through fifth grade at Trinity where the preschool is located.
+Cindy Palicka, School Founder/Co-Program Director, has over 21 years of experience working with children, three years as a full-time substitute teacher at a Manhattan private preschool, and 18 years overseeing children and family programs for age birth through fifth grade at Trinity where the preschool is located.
 She has written and developed curriculum that specifically engages children in hands-on exploratory learning using a variety of mediums to teach the same theme.
 Having raised three sons in Manhattan, Cindy has personal knowledge of the wonderful complexities of bringing up children in such an exciting place as New York City.
 She holds a Master of Education degree in Elementary Education from Hunter College and is CPR/AED/First-Aid certified, including Epinephrine Auto-Injector Training.
 Her favorite books as a child was a series called The All-of-a-Kind Family.

 Q: What exactly is play-based learning?

-A: Play is one of the most significant means by which children explore, investigate, imagine and learn about how the world works and discover their unique place in that world.
+Play is one of the most significant means by which children explore, investigate, imagine and learn about how the world works and discover their unique place in that world.
 In play-based learning, structure exists but the emphasis is on guiding children to learn with lessons carried out through play and socialization, rather than academics.
 It is an active, child-initiated process that supports children’s learning in many domains including physical, social/emotional, creative, science, math, language, and literacy.
 Play-based learning allows children to play for the sake of learning, not forsake play for learning.

 Q: What is your vision for the school?

-A: Our mission statement defines two aspects of what we envision for Bridge Community Playschool.
+Our mission statement defines two aspects of what we envision for Bridge Community Playschool.
 First, we want to offer young children a gentle, safe introduction to this new experience called “school”.
 And second, we want our student body to reflect the wonderfully diverse community of the neighborhood.

 Q: How does BCPS prepare my child for the next step in education?

-A: Here at BCPS, we take satisfaction in knowing we meet and exceed the criteria that NYC private and public schools require and set forth.
+Here at BCPS, we take satisfaction in knowing we meet and exceed the criteria that NYC private and public schools require and set forth.
 Our goal is to provide each child with a comprehensive and age-appropriate curriculum that is driven by high standards, yet also caters to the individual needs and emotional nourishment that young children require.
 I am positive that every child who spends their formative years at our preschool will be set on the path to educational success.

 Q: What is most important for your classroom?

-A: At the preschool level, it is so important to have joy in the classroom.
+At the preschool level, it is so important to have joy in the classroom.
 We are teaching the children to share, make friends and learn their letters and numbers, but it is as equally essential to play, sing and dance and instill in each child the fundamental wonder and joy of learning.
 In fact, I believe it is imperative to nurture the whole child and am glad that BCPS believes this too.
 It is very exciting to be part of the field of early childhood education and I am happy to be part of such a wonderful school community!

 Q: What do you do when a class activity doesn’t go as planned?